Interior designer Brooke Giannetti and her partner architect Steve Giannetti have created a true haven in Ojai, California.

 4) I like living with animals and nature, but I also like an immaculate house.
 Is it possible to have both?

 Yes, it is possible to maintain a clean and ordered house while sharing your abode with animals and plants!
-Brooke and Steve are a testament to this.
+Brooke and Steve Giannetti and their home Patina Farm are a testament to this.
 Routines and hard work naturally are key.
-Making sure all beings are healthy and keeping both the human and non-human enclosures clean, tidy, and fresh will promote a virtuous circle of harmonious, happy living.
+Making sure all beings are healthy and keeping both human and non-human enclosures clean, tidy, and fresh will promote a virtuous circle of harmonious, happy living.